saltstack/salt-windows-msi/README.md

 The msi differs from the NSIS installer in:

-- It allows installation to any directory TODO.
+- TODO It allows installation to any directory.
 - It supports unattended installation.
 - By default, it leaves configuaration, remove configuration with `KEEP_CONFIG=0`.
 - ??
 It does not download or install the VC++ redistributable. ??